 CAMPING SAFARI: Travelling from Kenya to South Africa, discover the diverse landscapes, rich culture and incredible wildlife of East and Southern Africa on this 31 day overland camping safari.
 Go in search of the Big Five in the Masai Mara, Serengeti and Ngorongoro Crater.
 Relax of the idyllic island of Zanzibar and swim in Lake Malawi.
 Marvel at Victoria Falls and spot rhino in Matobo National Park, before ending your adventure spotting wildlife in Kruger National Park.
 Visiting six captivating countries in 31 days.

 Nairobi - Masai Mara.
 Early this morning we depart Nairobi and drive to the Masai Mara.
-We will be travelling in specialised safari vehicles for this part of the tour to enjoy a more intimate wildlife-viewing experience.
+We will be travelling in specialized safari vehicles for this part of the tour to enjoy a more intimate wildlife-viewing experience.
 In the Masai Mara we spend two nights on the edge of the reserve in permanent en suite tents and spot wildlife on morning and afternoon game drives.

 Please note: The pre-departure meeting is held at 18:00 on the evening prior to departure.
 The tour departs at 08:00 on Day 1 so please arrive in Nairobi the day before your tour.
 Refer to the Joining Instructions in the Trip Notes for more information.
 We can book accommodation and transfers on request.